 Making A Difference in Our County

-To be eligible for payments and benefits under specified Agriculture and Natural Resources (ANR) programs, all program participants, either individuals or legal entities, must provide significant contributions to the farming operation to be considered as "actively engaged in farming."
-Contributions can consist of capital, land and/or equipment, as well as active personal labor and/or active personal management.
+To be eligible for payments and benefits under specified USDA farm programs administered by the Farm Service Agency and Natural Resources Conservation Service (NRCS), all program participants, either individuals or legal entities, must provide significant contributions to the farming operation to be considered “actively engaged” in farming.
+Contributions can consist of capital, land and/or equipment, active personal labor and/or active personal management.
 The management contribution must be critical to the profitability of the farming operation and the contributions must be at risk.
-In collaboration with the U.S. Department of Agriculture (USDA) Farm Service Agency service center, the Fort Valley State University Extension agent successfully provided unbiased education and outreach to 15 new entities in Talbot County, with an economic impact estimated at $73,124.
-These payments come from the 2016 Livestock Forage Disaster Program.
-The agent also provided information to numerous landowners concerning the USDA Natural Resources Conservation Service’s various conservation programs, with an economic impact totaling $126,000.
-Recommendations were made in the areas of aquaculture, soil fertility, pest control, livestock, ornamental trees, horticulture, small ruminants, wildlife, pecans, forages and small grains.
-Well water was tested for homeowners.
-UGA laboratories completed a total of 43 soil and water tests.
+In collaboration with the USDA, the Extension agent successfully provided unbiased education and outreach to nine new individuals and entities in Talbot County, which resulted in NRCS Environmental Quality Incentives Program (EQIP) contract obligations of $227,000.